Macfilho/testesRDIAPI/README.md

 # testesRDIAPI
-Usued Visual Studio 2019 , .net core 5.0, db sqlite, works https and Swagger crud creditcards, still in tests and enhacements
+Done in Visual Studio 2019 , .net core 5.0, db sqlite, works https and Swagger crud creditcards, still in tests and enhacements

 1 – API that receive customer card and save it on the db